Grades 8-12 | 6 – 10 Days | March and October – November

 Suwannee River, FL

-The celebrated Suwannee River (ancient Indian for Echo) originates deep in the heart of the Okefenokee Swamp in Southern Georgia and flows southeast across the border to Florida for 200 miles, eventually emptying into the Gulf of Mexico.
-Its name, synonymous with Dixie and the Old South, stirs fanciful visions of stately moss draped Cypress, sultry Southern days, and a way of life long past.
-If the lifestyle has disappeared into history and imagination, the Suwanee remains substantially unchanged.
+The celebrated Suwannee River originates deep in the heart of the Okefenokee Swamp in Southern Georgia and flows southeast across the border to Florida for 200 miles, eventually emptying into the Gulf of Mexico.
+Rich with wildlife and culture, the river has a storied history of human habitation going back thousands of years, yet remains a wild and scenic gem of Florida wilderness.

 The Upper Suwannee is characterized by low banks, frequent swampy areas, stately Cypress, and gnarled Tupelos often growing in the river as well as along the banks.
 Sometimes trees are so large that you can paddle a canoe through the roots!
 Gradually the river’s character changes with white sandbars around each bend, rocky shoals (small rapids) and small waterfalls created by the entry of tiny streams.
 Further down, the river flows through spectacular limestone walls and many springs empty into its tannin colored waters.